Astraleth/.github/profile/README.md

 # Hello there 👋

-⚠️ This project is currently undergoing maintenance ⚠️
+⚠️ This project is currently paused ⚠️